vinsol/nectarcommerce/_posts/2016-04-07-extension-approach-2.md

 NectarCommerce can be divided in two components, both of which reside in the same umbrella application.

-1. Nectar: The phoenix project, which acts as the backbone of your E-Commerce application.
+1. __Nectar__: The phoenix project, which acts as the backbone of your E-Commerce application.
-2. Extension Manager: A plugin manager/DSL provider for Nectar.
+2. __Extension Manager__: A plugin manager/DSL provider for Nectar.
 It also owns the compile time step for Nectar.
 We intend to make the DSL/Compiler as a separate package and make Extension Manager solely responsible for downloading and installing extensions.

 ## Application Overview ##

 ### Nectar ###

 Nectar is a run of the mill phoenix application, with models, controllers and some conveniences built into it which makes it amenable to extension.
-It has no dependencies on other application in the umbrella besides worldly which once done should also be a separate package.
+It has no dependencies on other application in the umbrella besides `worldly` which once done should also be a separate package.

 1. __Nectar.Extender__, if any module is using this during compile time, Nectar.Extender searches for whether the _module_ which can act as an extension to the using module has been compiled and loads the extension into it.
-There is a basic naming convention followed right now for doing this.
-If ```Nectar.Product``` uses ```Nectar.Extender``` then it will search for module ```ExtensionsManager.ExtendProduct```.
-This is a very basic and a proof of concept implementation and we can flesh it out later to support fully name-spaced extension modules.
+There is a basic naming convention being followed for doing this: if ```Nectar.Product``` uses ```Nectar.Extender``` then it will search for module ```ExtensionsManager.ExtendProduct``` as the module to use for extension.
+This is a proof of concept implementation, which we can flesh out later to support fully name-spaced extension modules.
 [source](https://github.com/vinsol/nectarcommerce/blob/extension/approach-2/apps/nectar/lib/nectar/extender.ex).

 	> **Note**: This currently limits the point of extension per module to a single module.
 It is by design to keep things in one place.